Faculty

 Alex Marzano-Lesnevich

-Alex Marzano-Lesnevich is the author of THE FACT OF A BODY: A Murder and a Memoir, which received a Lambda Literary Award, the Chautauqua Prize, the Grand Prix des Lectrices ELLE, the Prix des libraires du Quebec, and the Prix France Inter-JDD.
-It has been translated into eleven languages and is in development with HBO.
-Their next book, BOTH AND NEITHER, is a genre-and-gender-bending work of memoir, history, cultural analysis, trans re-imaginings, and international road trip about life beyond the binary.
+Alex Marzano-Lesnevich is the author of The Fact of a Body: A Murder and a Memoir, which received a Lambda Literary Award, the Chautauqua Prize, the Grand Prix des Lectrices Elle, the Prix des Libraires du Quebec, and the Prix France Inter-JDD.
+It has been translated into eleven languages.
+A 2023 United States Artists fellow, their writing appears in the 2020 and 2022 editions of The Best American Essays.
+They are an assistant professor in the MFA and BFA programs at the University of British Columbia in Vancouver.
+Their next book, Both and Neither, is forthcoming from Doubleday and publishers internationally.

 Elena Passarello